New Orleans attacker had suspected bomb materials at home, reserved truck weeks ago, officials say

 Police used multiple vehicles and barricades on Friday to block traffic at Bourbon and Canal streets as crowds of pedestrians swelled.
 Other law enforcement agencies helped city officers provide extra security, said Reese Harper, a spokesperson for the New Orleans Police Department.

-The first parade of the Carnival season leading up to Mari Gras was scheduled to take place Monday.
+The first parade of the Carnival season leading up to Mardi Gras was scheduled to take place Monday.
 New Orleans will also host the Super Bowl on Feb.
 9.

-“This enhanced safety effort will continue daily, not just during large events,” Harper said in a news release.
+“This enhanced safety effort will continue daily, not just during large events,” Harper said in a statement.

+In a previous effort to protect the French Quarter, the city had installed steel columns known as bollards to restrict vehicle access to Bourbon Street.
+The posts retracted to allow for deliveries to bars and restaurants, until — gummed up by Mardi Gras beads, beer and other detritus — they stopped working reliably.

+So when New Year’s Eve arrived, the bollards were gone.
+They were being replaced ahead of the Super Bowl.

-Meanwhile, New Orleans City Council President Helena Moreno took steps toward launching a probe of the attack.
+Meanwhile, New Orleans City Council President Helena Moreno took steps toward launching an investigation of the attack.
 In a memo to another council member obtained by AP, Moreno said she was initiating the creation of a local and state legislative committee “dedicated to reviewing the incident and its implications.”

 “This committee will play a crucial role in assessing our current policies, enhancing security measures, and ensuring that we are adequately prepared to respond to any future threats,” Moreno wrote.

-The FBI continued to hunt for clues about Jabbar after the agency concluded he was not aided by anyone else in the attack, which killed an 18-year-old aspiring nurse, a single mother, a father of two and a former Princeton University football star, among others.
+The FBI concluded Jabbar was not aided by anyone else in the attack, which killed an 18-year-old aspiring nurse, a single mother, a father of two and a former Princeton University football star, among others.

-The FBI said that hours before the attack, Jabbar posted five videos on his Facebook account in which he proclaimed his support for the Islamic State group and previewed the violence that he would soon unleash in the French Quarter.
+Thirteen of the 14 victims have been identified by the New Orleans coroner’s office, with the youngest listed as 18 and the oldest 63.
+Most of the victims were in their 20s.
+One victim was a British citizen, 31-year-old Edward Pettifer of west London, according to London’s Metropolitan Police.

+British media reported that Pettifer was the stepson of Tiggy Legge-Bourke, who was the nanny for Prince William and Prince Harry between 1993 and 1999, which included the time after the death of their mother, Princess Diana.

 It was the deadliest IS-inspired assault on U.S. soil in years, laying bare what federal officials have warned is a resurgent international terrorism threat.